 B. In soliciting and retaining auditors to conduct the annual audit, Globally Connected shall make specific reference in its request for proposal and any resulting contract that the auditor shall need to be performed by in accordance with International Standards on Auditing and related International Financial Reporting Standards (IFRS).
 This would relate to the scope of the audit, standardized audit report, reportable events, plan for corrective action and resolution of audit findings.

-C. The audit solicitation and any resulting contract for audit services will make specific reference that "if it is determined that Globally Connected's audit work was unacceptable as determined by a competent authority, either before or after a reasonable time after a draft or final report was issued because it did not meet the granting agency's standards, IFRS Standards or not being based on those promulgated by the International Standards on Auditing, the auditor may, at the written request Globally Connected , be required to re-audit at its own expense and resubmit a revised audit report which is acceptable.
+C. The audit solicitation and any resulting contract for audit services will make specific reference that "if it is determined that Globally Connected 's audit work was unacceptable as determined by a competent authority, either before or after a reasonable time after a draft or final report was issued because it did not meet the granting agency's standards, IFRS Standards or not being based on those promulgated by the International Standards on Auditing, the auditor may, at the written request Globally Connected , be required to re-audit at its own expense and resubmit a revised audit report which is acceptable.

-D. Globally Connected will award multi-year audit contracts of not longer than a five-year duration.
-At the end of such a multi-year period, Globally Connected shall observe competitive procedures in reprocuring audit services.
+D. Globally Connected will award multi-year audit contracts of no longer than a five-year duration.
+At the end of such a multi-year period, Globally Connected shall observe competitive procedures in reproducing audit services.

 A. Globally Connected ’s independent public accountant retained to conduct the annual audit should include in its audit report an opinion on the costs incurred by the sub-recipients (whenever it is practical to track) .
-This is normally accomplished by the auditor reviewing the subgrantees' unqualified audit report for the same period and otherwise satisfying himself or herself of the extent to which such audit report may be relied upon.
+This is normally accomplished by the auditor reviewing the sub-grantees' unqualified audit report for the same period and otherwise satisfying himself or herself of the extent to which such audit report may be relied upon.

 1. In general, a determination should be made during the review of audited financial statements as to whether:

 a.
 The audit reports includes a statement for the funds channeled by Globally Connected and their utilization by cost category.